 If a component's immediate event handling property is not set to true, the values are converted.
 Suppose field is bound to be an Integer property, the value is converted to an Integer.
 An error message associated with the component is generated if this conversion fails, and queued in the FacesContext.
 This message will be displayed during the render response phase, along with any validation errors resulting from next process validation phase.

 Before this phase the component values have been converted, validated, and applied to the bean objects, so you can now use them to execute the application's business logic.
 Application-level code is executed such as submitting a form or linking to another page.For example user moves to the next page you will have to create a mapping in the faces-config.xml file.
-Once this navigation occurs, you move to the final phase of the lifecycle.
+Once this navigation occurs, you move to the final phase of the lifecycle.6.
+Render response phase:

 In this phase JSP container renders the page back to the user,if jsp is used by application i.e. view is displayed with all of its components in their current state.If this is an initial request, the components will be added to the component tree.
 If this is not an initial request, the components are not added because they are already added to the tree.The state of the response is saved after rendering of the content of the view, so that subsequent requests can access it and it is available to the restore view phase.